mvdwetering/yamaha_ynca/README.md

 > on, standby, receiver_power_toggle, source_power_toggle, info, scene_1, scene_2, scene_3, scene_4, on_screen, option, up, down, left, right, enter, return, display, top_menu, popup_menu, stop, pause, play, rewind, fast_forward, previous, next, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, +10, ent

 More remote control commands exist, but for now the commands included are the ones that are not available on the normal entities or that are potentially useful in other ways.
-E.g. sending `scene_1` might be usable as a workaround for unsupported scene command on some receivers and commands like `play` are forwarded over HDMI-CEC so it allows you to control devices that do not have an API otherwise.
-More can be added later if more use cases are discovered.
+E.g. sending `scene_1` can be used as a workaround for unsupported scene command on some receivers and commands like `play` are forwarded over HDMI-CEC so it allows you to control devices that do not have an API otherwise.
+More commands can be added later if more use cases are discovered.

 Next to sending the predefined commands it is possible to send IR codes directly in case you want to send something that is not in the commands list.
 The Yamaha IR commands are NEC commands and are 4, 6 or 8 characters long.
 E.g. the `on` command for the main zone has code `7E81-7E81`.
 The separator is optional.
 Since each code includes the zone it is possible to send a code through any of the remote entities.